JavaFXpert/quantum-music-playground/README.md

 Another difference from the previous example is that an **X** gate is leveraged on wire **q2** to make the instruments play on the off beats.
-This is seen more clearly in the following image, in which the notes appear on some basis state whose bits in positions 2 are 1, because the **X** gate flipped that wire to having a value of 1.
+This is seen more clearly in the following image, in which the notes appear on some basis states whose bit in positions 2 is 1, because the **X** gate flipped that wire to having a value of 1.

 <img src="./images/twinkle_snare_musical_sequence.png" alt="Twinkle snare/clap musical sequence" width=80%/>